The Smoking Au Pair: Aromatic Floral Gin Cocktails

 - Fresh thyme, for garnish

-- Combine the gin, unsweetened pear juice, ginger liqueur, egg white, champagne vinegar, El Guapo™ Orgeat Syrup, and El Guapo™ Love Potion #9 Bitters in a clean, dry shaker.
+- Combine the gin, pear juice, ginger liqueur, egg white, champagne vinegar, Orgeat Syrup and Love Potion No. 9 Bitters in a clean shaker.

-- Dry shake vigorously for at least 15 seconds to create a thick, frothy foam.
+- Dry shake for at least fifteen seconds until thick and frothy.

-- Pour the shaken cocktail mixture into the prepared glass.
+- Pour the cocktail into the prepared glass.

 More Floral Gin Cocktails to Inspire You

-Gin is a natural canvas for floral flavors.
-If you love the floral essence of the Smoking Au Pair, here are two more floral gin cocktails that are easy to make and equally impressive.
+If you love the floral profile of the Smoking Au Pair, here are two easy favorites.

 Lavender Gin Sour